If you are considering a personal injury lawsuit of any type, it’s important to find a lawyer who works on a contingency basis.

 Working on a contingency basis often refers only to a lawyer’s fees.
 Expenses—such as hiring investigators or experts, filing costs, and more—may be handled differently.
 It’s important to talk to your lawyer about how expenses will be handled and whether you will be responsible for them even if you do not get a settlement or verdict in your favor.

-At Willens Injury Law Offices in Chicago, we fight for the rights of injury victims on a contingency basis.
+At Willens & Baez in Chicago, we fight for the rights of injury victims on a contingency basis.
 We only get paid if you do.
 We also offer free case evaluations so you can learn about your likelihood of success without any cost to you.